This dictionary covers graphic design, prepress and print terminology

 A light, low-cost groundwood paper made especially for newspapers.

 Irregularly shaped patterns, similar to oil on the surface of water, that appear in scans made from transparencies.
 These artifacts are caused by the varying amounts of air between the scanning cylinder (or plate) and transparency surfaces as they come into contact.
 The effect can be avoided by applying oil between the two surfaces.
 Some scanner manufacturers also use special grainy glass plates to minimize the risk of creating Newton’s rings.

 The company founded by Steve Jobs in 1998 after leaving Apple.
 Until 2003 NeXT developed, manufactured and sold high-end workstations such as the Nextcube.

 NeXT computers and the NeXTSTEP operating system had a big impact on the industry.
-The World’s first web server ran a NeXT system.
+The World’s first web server ran on a NeXT system.
 Heidelberg’s SignaStation imposition software and OneVision’s applications made their debut on this platform, making optimum use of its support for Display Postscript.

 A stage in bookbinding where after sewing the sheets are pressed to expel air.